yhsure/blog/content/thoughts/recommendation system.md

 ## _Captivating algorithms: Recommender systems as traps_

 Mason’s definition of a trap: ‘an invention for the purpose of inducing animals to commit incarceration, self-arrest, or suicide’ (p.
-657) -- this is exactly what recommender systems get users to do: trap themselves in a viscous cycle.
+657) -- this is exactly what recommender systems get users to do: trap themselves in a vicious cycle.

 Traps operate through 'scripted roles' -- the ability of the hunter to construct a mental model of its prey.
 It is not taking its [free will](thoughts/freedom.md) to make decisions, but rather manipulating it to its own demise.
 Recommender systems, Seaver posits, are thought-traps.